domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 This is a test.
 This is only...a test.

-This blog is intended to eventually host files (or links to files) of the following types:
+This personal, experimental Internet filter blog is intended to eventually host files (or links to files) of the following types:

 * Audio
 * GIF